 Organized and sponsored by the Embassy of Austria, Film Development Council of the Philippines, Goethe-Institut Manila, Instituto Cervantes de Manila, The Japan Foundation Manila and the Philippine-Italian Association.
 The 13th International Silent Film Festival was a spectacular performance incorporating international movie classics with contemporary music performed by local bands.

-On August 31, Saturday, I was so fortunate to attend the lecture of Nick Deocampo.
+On August 31, Saturday, I was fortunate to attend the lecture of Nick Deocampo.
 Deocampo is a multi-awarded film maker, historian and advocate.

 He discussed a brief history of cinema and how it was introduced in the Philippines.
 According to his research, the Philippines was one of the very first countries that introduced cinema in Asia.
 Only a month after cinema was introduced in Paris by the Lumiere brothers.